JoshFarwig/Movie-Ticket-Chat-Assistant/README.md

 ### Stand-alone Database Storage
 We used MySQL, JDBC library and Docker to create a database to store customer, movie and seat information as well as using foreign keys to reference other tables in the database to create a more concise and complete way of storing information.
 In our previous version, we used ArrayLists for data storage which proved to be difficult as we had no option for reliable offline data storage or support for multi-users.
 ### Pattern Matching
+We used pattern matching to give more leeway for users when inputting their request for the virtual assistant.
+Using string arrays of acceptable answers and different variations of the same request, we were able to compare the chatbox input with the elements of the array and set our variable values accordingly.
+Using pattern matching is a huge improvement from our previous version which hard-coded if-else statements and switch statements.